ProjectDebbie/mesh_tag_extractor/README.md

 # Mesh tag extractor

-The code takes a medline list of records downloaded from PubMed (e.g. using the eBOT tool) and returns a .csv table with PMID, date and mesh tags for each record in the list.
+The code takes a medline format collection of records downloaded from PubMed (e.g. using the [Ebot] (https://www.ncbi.nlm.nih.gov/Class/PowerTools/eutils/ebot/ebot.cgi) tool) and returns a .csv table with PMID, date and mesh tags for each record in the file.